IkigaiLabsETH/ltl-agent/refactoring/V4/BRIEFING_TRAVEL.md

 - ✅ Real-time rate monitoring with alerts
 - ✅ Travel analytics service with insights
 - ✅ Knowledge integration with travel insights
+- ✅ CulturalContextService with rich destination insights
+- ✅ Enhanced travel actions with cultural integration
+- ✅ Wealth preservation philosophy in all responses
+- ✅ Seasonal highlights and authentic moments

 ### **Technical Requirements**
 - ✅ Maintains existing architecture and patterns